dtischler/balena-DonkeyCar-Physical/README.md

 ![](/images/img1.png)

-Type in `cd mycar && python3 manage.py drive` and press Enter.
+Type in `source /usr/src/app/env/bin/activate && cd donkeycar/mycar/ && python3 manage.py drive` and press Enter.
 The script will launch, and take a moment to complete, but will eventually reach `Starting vehicle at 20 Hz`

 ![](/images/img2.png)